 Say you’re hiring a new team member and you want to follow up on their offer letter to check that they have responded.
-You can set the date that the offer was sent out on one task, and then set a dynamic due date on the follow up task, to be due one week after the date the offer was sent out.
+You can set the date that the offer was sent out on one task, and then set a dynamic due date on the follow-up task, to be due one week after the date the offer was sent out.
 Streamlined processes, great!

 Stop Tasks can perform a number of different functions which will help optimize your processes.
 They allow you to add a pause to your workflow, to enforce the order that tasks are completed in, to manage when notifications get sent to someone assigned to a task, or to add a review or approval stage (which is great, but you may want to start using our Approvals feature which was designed specifically for this!)
-Use stops in any or all of the ways described, to enable your checklists to behave in a way that suits your specific business model.
+Use stops in any or all of the ways described, to enable your workflow runs to behave in a way that suits your specific business model.

 Dynamic Due Dates

-Using dynamic due dates saves you from having to manually add due dates to tasks once a checklist has been run.
+Using dynamic due dates saves you from having to manually add due dates to tasks once a workflow has been run.
 They also allow you to inter-link tasks based on when each one needs to be completed.
 Result = heaps of time saved and your processes become more dynamic.
 (The clue was in the name!)

-Stop tasks are multi-functional and allow you to control what happens in an active checklist.
+Stop tasks are multi-functional and allow you to control what happens in an active workflow run.
 They can create a pause in the process, enforce the order that the tasks are completed in and also pause notifications sent to task assignees.
 Result = you and your team work smarter, not harder.

-Using conditional logic saves you from having to create multiple templates for different parts of your workflow and linking them all together after the fact.
+Using conditional logic saves you from having to create multiple workflows for different parts of your workflow and linking them all together after the fact.
 Conditional logic allows you to have one large process that does it all!
 Result = beautiful, branching workflows!